-In three weeks, I’ll be turning 23 (while I know this isn’t old, I never thought I’d be this old.)
-With this in mind, I’ve been asking all of my friends and family members the same question: “If you could give any piece of advice to your 23 year-old self, what would it be?”
+This year, I turned 24, and while I know this isn’t old, I never thought I’d be this old.
+With this in mind, I’ve been asking all of my friends and family members the same question: “If you could give any piece of advice to your 24 year-old self, what would it be?”

 While I’ve been getting varied and interesting pieces of advice, the one I need to focus on more is working on saving more money.
 This can be tricky, especially when you first start making money, so it helps to hear how others do this.

 Recently, Bustle surveyed over 1,000 millennial women, in their 20s and 30s, and they shared how they save money.
-Their incomes ranged anywhere from $30k to $150k Twenty-one of the responses were published, and below are 10 that include innovative ideas to potentially implement.
+Their incomes ranged anywhere from $30k to $150k.
+Included below are some of the individual responses that include innovative ideas that anyone at any age could potentially implement.

 1. Samantha, 30: Uses a budget for her finances.
 Rather than enjoying instant gratification, Samantha makes a wish list of things and experiences she wants to save money for.
 Then if she accomplishes a goal, she treats herself to something on the list.